-‘Barter’ by Sara Teasdale is a three stanza poem that is separated into sets of six lines, or sestets.
+‘Barter’ by Sara Teasdale is a three-stanza poem that is separated into sets of six lines, or sestets.
 Each of these sestets follows a rhyming pattern of abcbdd, altering as the poet saw from stanza to stanza.

 A reader should also take note of Teasdale’s vibrant use of imagery.
-In almost every line of this piece there is a concise but impactful description of one part of life, nature, and the human experience.
+In almost every line of this piece, there is a concise but impactful description of one part of life, nature, and the human experience.
 These wide-ranging elements were selected to be as universal and non-exclusionary as possible.
 Many, if not every reader, should be able to find something in this piece that relates to their own life.

 Summary of Barter

 The poem begins with the speaker describing her first batch of life’s experiences.
-She speaks of waves, fire and the faces of children.
+She speaks of waves, fire, and the faces of children.
 These different parts of the human experience are equal in her mind.
 They all bring with them joy and beauty beyond measure.
-It is clear form the first stanza that the speaker places no importance on trivial matters of life.
+It is clear from the first stanza that the speaker places no importance on trivial matters of life.
 The grander emotions and activities are what she cares about most.

 She lists off another set of emotional moments in the second stanza.
-Here she addresses love, spirituality and music.
+Here she addresses love, spirituality, and music.
 The final stanza asks that a reader always invest everything they are in finding and acquiring as many of these experiences as possible.
 There is no cost too high for “ecstasy.”

 Analysis of Barter